eamon [dot] duffy [at] mcgill [dot] ca (Email)• 514-398-4697

 - McGill users only

 - Catalogue record

 Finding Secondary Sources

-Example: guano peru history
+Example: guano peru

 - Examine the subject headings of books that seem most relevant, and use them to find others on the same topic.